TranNhatTan14/Obsidian/Data/Affirmations.md

 - I cannot control how other act, only how I choose to react
 - I love myself.
 I believe in myself.
 I support myself
 - I am enough
+- My life is full of positive meanings